A Vero Beach bar collaboration yielded this very refreshing cocktail we named Bourbon Riki after Riki, our original bourbon drinking inspiration

 On a recent trip to Vero Beach Florida, we met a lovely couple in the hotel lounge/bar, Riki and her husband Paul.
 They were traveling from North Carolina and that being BB's next stop on his wine sales road trip, he was interested in talking to them about what's up in NC.
 And being a wine sales road warrior, he is always interested in "do you drink wine" and to follow that up with "did you grow up with wine".

-“Oh hells no” responds Riki “I was raised in the south, there we were raised on bourbon.”
+"Oh hells no" responds Riki "I was raised in the south, where we were raised on bourbon."
 Wine came later into their lives.
 BB, having been raised by parents from Texas and Ohio, was also raised in a bourbon home.
-So the conversation turns from wine, to bourbon.
+So the conversation turns from wine to bourbon.
 And bourbon drinks.

 Riki tells us one of her favorite drinks is bourbon and cranberry juice.
-Hmmmm?
-That’s sounds like a strange combination.
+Hmm?
+That sounds like a strange combination.
 So we order one from our bartender Rachael, who, in all her years of bartending, had never had anyone ever order bourbon and cranberry.

 We taste.
 We think.